voropali1/KarateClub/README.md

 For more information or inquiries, please contact Alina Voropaeva via email at [voropali@fel.cvut.cz].

-I hope my project will be useful to you!
+We hope our project will be useful to you!